htihle/htihle.github.io/weirdml.md

     <p><em>Maximum accuracy for each run on the Shapes (Hard) task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>

+While similar in structure to the easy version, this task is much harder.
+In the easy task, when the shapes are always in the same positions, the model can learn what positions correspond to what shapes.
+This is not possible here, now you need to use the relative position of the different points in a rotationally invariant and scale invariant way, which is much harder.

+The task is definitely solvable, but no models get consistently good results, and only a few models manage to sometimes get good runs here, with the best scores a bit above 60%, from claude-3-5-sonnet and o1-mini.
+Another notable result is qwq:32b managing a score of about 40% for its best run, which is impressive from such a small model.

 ### Image Patch Shuffling (Easy)
 <div style="text-align: center">
     <img src="../images/scrambled_vs_unscrambled_easy.png" width="500"/>